bobluppes/graaf/docs/docs/algorithms/minimum-spanning-tree/kruskal.md

----
-sidebar_position: 4
----

 # Kruskal's Algorithm

 Kruskal's algorithm finds the minimum spanning forest of an undirected edge-weighted graph.
 If the graph is connected, it finds a minimum spanning tree.
 The algorithm is implemented with disjoint set union and finding minimum weighted edges.
 Worst-case performance is `O(|E|log|V|)`, where `|E|` is the number of edges and `|V|` is the number of vertices in the graph.
 Memory usage is `O(V+E)` for maintaining vertices (DSU) and edges.